Arseni1919/Simple_Implementation_of_RRT/README.md

                                         nodesAstar=[])
 ```

-The `result` will contain:
+The returned values are:

-- The list of nodes representing the tree of a solution.
+- `nodes`: The list of nodes representing the tree of a solution.
 You can find the path from goal to start through `parentNode`'s connections.

-- Coordinates of the sampled points during the run.
+- `sampled_points`: Coordinates of the sampled points during the run.

-- Status of a search (`success` - path found, `failure` - path not found).
+- `status`: Status of a search (`success` - path found, `failure` - path not found).

 ## Example of a result plot: